rimom/ABTest-middleware/README.md

 1. Request
 2. Session

-## to be implemented as middleware, it should be compatible ith symfony
+## to be implemented as middleware, it should be compatible with symfony with small adjustments